sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221221: looked a bit at error handling in split-mode and figured out yet more work is needed, e.g. if a client sends a GREASEd ECH the frontend ought finish the h/s which won't happen with my haproxy PoC - basically more work TBD.
+(Also cleaned up ``ossl_ech_make_echconfig()`` a lot.

 - 20221217: re-did POD files for ECH stuff see ``doc/man3/SSL_ech_set1_echconfig.pod`` (same for command line tools).
 There was also a few accompanying code chnages.